0xjet/ccc/hostilities/hostilities.md

 privacy and surveillance as practiced by governments and commercial firms.
 This is a huge area that connects with many other cyber and non-cyber issues.
 The purpose of this module is to provide a rather superficial historical overview of these topics and identify current debates and conflicting views.

 **Learning Outcomes**
-* Understand the history and development of the Internet and its security and privacy problems
+* Understand the history and development of the Internet and its security and privacy problems.
-* Identify and analyze types of security incidents
+* Recognize different types of security incidents as classified by taxonomies used by CSIRTs.
-* Critically examine the different types of opponents
+* Know the different types of opponents and their intent, motivations and means.
-* Discuss and analyze the technical, legal, and ethical challenges relating to security and privacy in cyberspace
+* Discuss and analyze the technical, legal, and ethical challenges relating to security and privacy in cyberspace.

-[//]: # (jet - verbs: {define, examine, identify, analyze, discuss, assess, propose})
+[//]: # (jet - verbs: {define, examine, identify, analyze, discuss, assess, propose, understand})

 ## Topics / draft of contents